davypough/Wouldwork/README.md

 -Output diagnostics describing details of the search

-For additional information, please see the Wouldwork user manual in the doc directory.
+For additional information, please see the Wouldwork user manual.
 Dave Brown, davypough@gmail.com